GENOCIDIST/GENOCIDIST/README.md

 # .・。.・゜✭・.・✫・゜・。.
 **All about me!!!**

 - I'm Chris or Christopher!!
+Acid or waters are okay!!
 (Kris is fine too,,,)
 - I'm above the age of 16 ^^
 - I like homestuck, undertale and partially eddsworld...
 - I am an artist and animator!